NoBdr07/backend-P2/README.md

 # Back-end du projet 3 : Développez le back-end en utilisant Java et Spring

-This projet is a REST API developped on Eclipse with Spring and specifically Spring Security.
+This projet is a REST API developped on Eclipse with Spring 3.3.0 and Java 17.
 It was made to handle data requests for the front-end rental app ChâTop.
 It allows users of this app to :
 <ul>